lincity-ng/lincity-ng/README.md

   distributions, by their very nature, may not offer the latest version of LinCity-NG.
 - [Flathub](https://flathub.org/apps/io.github.lincity_ng.lincity-ng).
 As of
   version 2.14.1, LinCity-NG is available on Flathub.
+Flatpak release is likely to be more recent than packages from stable distributions, but it requires installation of a Flatpak runtime and the package will likely be larger than other alternatives.
 - [GitHub](https://github.com/lincity-ng/lincity-ng/releases).
 Binary packages
   for both Linux and Windows are available on GitHub.
 However, these binaries may not work for everyone due to strict library version requirements.